eijikominami/aws-cloudformation-templates/identity/README.md

 ### Storing Security Event Logs in Amazon CloudWatch Logs and Amazon S3

 To store domain controller security event logs in Amazon CloudWatch Logs and Amazon S3, you need to manually enable the log forwarding feature through the AWS Management Console.
 This configuration allows you to forward security events from your domain controllers for monitoring and audit purposes.

+## Troubleshooting

+### IAM Identity Center Issues

+If IAM Identity Center is not working properly:

+1. Verify that you have the necessary permissions to manage IAM Identity Center
+2. Check that the Identity Center instance is properly configured in your region
+3. Ensure that permission sets are correctly assigned to users and groups
+4. Verify that external identity providers are properly configured if using SAML

+### Managed Microsoft AD Issues

+If Managed Microsoft AD is not functioning correctly:

+1. Verify that the VPC and subnets have proper DNS resolution configured
+2. Check that security groups allow the necessary Active Directory ports
+3. Ensure that the domain name doesn't conflict with existing domains
+4. Verify that the password meets complexity requirements

+### Domain Controller Access Issues

+If you cannot access domain controllers:

+1. Verify that you're connecting from the correct VPC and subnets
+2. Check that the security groups allow RDP access on port 3389
+3. Ensure that the domain admin credentials are correct
+4. Verify that the domain controllers are in a healthy state